samme90s/samme90s/data-security.md

 Ensure the data is stored and processed lawfully and in a **transparent** manner by specifying the purpose for storing the specified data.
 Destroy data when it is no longer needed.

-Certain safeguards should be established to prevent loss, corruption, desctruction or missuse of data.
+Certain safeguards should be established to prevent loss, corruption, destruction or misuse of data.
 Further, clear policies and procedures for protection should be established and individuals should be assigned respective responsibilities.

 Keep the users data either anonymous (not identifiable) pseudonymous (identifiable only by a pseudonym, but cannot be traced back to a real identity) or identifiable (directly identifiable).